 You can verify we cover your zip code at any time!

 In 1992, Hurricane Andrew had devastating affects on the insurance and housing industries.
 Florida Building Code underwent major updates around 2002/2003 that made significant modifications to the way houses are built.
-The code changes affected how the roof covering materials (shingles or tiles, for example) are attached.
-How the deck boards are attached.
-How the roof structure is secured to the walls of a home.
+These changes affected how the roof covering materials (shingles or tiles, for example) are attached, how the deck boards are attached, how the roof structure is secured to the walls of a home, and more.

 The Wind Mitigation inspection checks to see which of these features are implemented in your home.
-If you've had your roof replaced, what was done to bring your home up to or close to current standards?
-It's an assessment of risk that does one major thing for you: The more protection your home has to offer, the greater the discounts on insurance.
+If you've had your roof replaced, it describes what was done to bring your home up to or close to current standards.
+It's an assessment of risk that does one major thing for you: It qualifies you for credits (discounts) on your insurance premiums.

 - Depending on when it was installed, does it follow current code for roof installation?